 A large US based service provider operates a legacy ERP.
 The ERP was implemented over 25 years ago and since then, the needs of the business have evolved rapidly from manufacturing to service focused.
 The ERP has not progressed to support the need for clients, account managers and sales people to interface with the platform to get prices, track orders, monitor stock and view reports.
 Processing an order through the business involves multiple re-keys, resulting in frustrated employees, errors, time delays and ultimately lower margins.
 As the business has grown, additional technology platforms have been deployed, each reliant on interfacing with the increasingly outdated ERP.
 So the cost and complexity of maintaining the ERP is negatively impacting on the potential benefits of the newer technologies.

 Clearly the answer depends on the needs of the business.
-For some, ERP is the backbone of their organization – it is critical to manufacturing, operations and finance.
-For others it’s a barrier to growth.
+For some, ERP is the backbone of their organisation – it is critical to manufacturing, operations and finance.
+They may see an opportunity to augment the solution.
+For others it’s a barrier to growth and needs to be replaced with a more user centric solution.

-Incumbent ERP providers, especially those pedaling legacy technologies, may see more nimble cloud based vendors as a threat to their cosy relationship with the C Suite (and their significant ongoing maintenance contracts).
+Of course trying to change will not be easy.
+Incumbent ERP providers, will see any additional solution as a threat to their relationship with the C Suite of the Organisation (and their significant ongoing maintenance contracts).
+They will counter any change at every opportunity.